Yearly Archives: 2016

 This remains a total mystery to me and I welcome any insights or information.
 Maybe I should set up a toll free hotline.
 My best guess is that someone in Beethoven’s circle brought to his attention that, as a Greek loanword, ‘Elysium’ would more customarily be transliterated with a ‘y’, as the German were (and are) in the habit of doing.

 And an even better question: why is there nothing written about this anywhere??
 Google was NO help.
 Shouldn’t someone have written, like, a 30,000 word musicology dissertation on this by now?
 Or wait, did I just do that?
-I guess so, in which case yes, I’d be glad to take that diploma off your hands, LUDWIG VAN BEETHOVEN INSTITUTE FOR MUSICAL GENIUSES.
+I guess this is more like 300.

 AKA how does a composer choose the key to write his or her piece in?